pbearne/performance/plugins/speculation-rules/readme.txt

 = How can I prevent certain URLs from being prefetched and prerendered? =

 Not every URL can be reasonably prerendered.
 Prerendering static content is typically reliable, however prerendering interactive content, such as a logout URL, can lead to issues.
 For this reason, certain WordPress core URLs such as `/wp-login.php` and `/wp-admin/*` are excluded from prefetching and prerendering.
-Additionally, any URL generated with `wp_nonce_url()` (or which contains the `_wpnonce` query var) is also ignored.
+Additionally, any URLs generated with `wp_nonce_url()` (or which contains the `_wpnonce` query var) and `nofollow` links are also ignored.
 You can exclude additional URL patterns by using the `plsr_speculation_rules_href_exclude_paths` filter.

 The following example ensures that URLs like `https://example.com/cart/` or `https://example.com/cart/foo` are excluded from prefetching and prerendering:
 `